-Student On-Campus Events with Alcohol
+Student Events with Alcohol

-Students are expected to comply with all federal, state, and local laws pertaining to alcohol at all times as well as the LU College of Pharmacy Alcohol Policy while on campus.
+Students are expected to comply with all federal, state, and local laws pertaining to alcohol at all times.

 Possession or consumption of alcohol by a person under 21 years of age under any circumstances is prohibited and distribution of alcohol to persons under the age of 21 is prohibited.
-A student who is found or suspected to be under the influence of alcohol or is behaving in a disruptive, intoxicated, or disorderly manner will be removed from campus and reported to local authorities if necessary.
+A student who is found or suspected to be under the influence of alcohol or is behaving in a disruptive, intoxicated, or disorderly manner will be removed from the event and reported to local authorities if necessary.

-Alcoholic beverages (beer and wine only) may be served on campus under the following guidelines:
+Alcoholic beverages (beer and wine only) may be served under the following guidelines:

-- Student sponsored events with alcohol require permission and approval from the Dean. - The sponsoring organization must be registered with the LU College of Pharmacy prior to the event and will be responsible for enforcing federal and state law and regulations and the Alcohol Policy. - The Student Events with Alcohol form must be submitted to the DSS at least 10 business days prior to the scheduled for the event student sponsored event. - No organization or individual may purchase beer or wine for an event.
+- Student sponsored events with alcohol require permission and approval from OSAA. - The sponsoring organization must be registered with the LU College of Pharmacy prior to the event and will be responsible for enforcing federal and state law and regulations and the Alcohol Policy. - The Student Events with Alcohol form must be submitted to the DSS at least 10 business days prior to the scheduled student sponsored event.

+• No organization or individual may purchase beer or wine for an event.
 All beer and wine must be purchased and served by an approved vendor.
 No other alcohol is permitted.
+The name of the vendor must be provided on the Students Events with Alcohol form for approval.

+- Non alcoholic beverages must also be served at the event

+- Drinking games are not allowed

-The name of the vendor must be provided to the ADSAA with the Students Events with Alcohol form for approval. - Nonalcoholic beverages must also be served at the event - Drinking games are not allowed - A two-drink maximum will apply to all student sponsored events serving alcoholic beverages; there must be a ticketing system in place to ensure a maximum of two drinks are served to students.
-It is the responsibility of the student organization to have the ticketing system in place and that all students are explicitly made aware of the two-drink maximum rule. - No liquor or mixed drinks will be permitted. - Students who are drinking alcoholic beverages must have and present a valid state issued picture id. - A member of the faculty or administration must be present at the event at all times. - A student may be removed from the event at the discretion of the faculty member attending the event. - The College reserves the right to cancel or terminate the event at any time without prior notice. - The College will not be responsible for any costs associated with the event, even if the event is canceled or terminated. - The College can take disciplinary action in the event of a violation of law or policy. - Advertisement of the event as an event where alcohol will be served is prohibited.
+- Food must be provided at the event.

+• A two drink maximum will apply to all student sponsored events serving alcoholic beverages; there must be a ticketing system in place to ensure a maximum of two drinks are served to students.
+It is the responsibility of the student organization to have the ticketing system in place and that all students are explicitly made aware of the two drink maximum rule.

+- No liquor or mixed drinks will be permitted; - Students who are drinking alcoholic beverages must have and present a valid state issued picture id. - A student behaving in a disruptive, intoxicated, or disorderly manner will be removed from the event and reported to local authorities if necessary.

+- The College reserves the right to cancel or terminate the event at any time without prior notice. - The College will not be responsible for any costs if the event is canceled or terminated. - The College can take disciplinary action in the event of a violation of law or policy. - Advertisement of the event as an event where alcohol will be served is prohibited.